Blackjacx/SHSearchBar/README.md

 ## Next Steps

+- cancel button not yet shown
 - complete the search bar class
+- add support for a blurred background view
 - create the example project
 - add tests
 - implement protocols: ShadowCaster, RectRounding including the protocol extensions that implement the methods behind it.
 So you can just conform any view to the protocol and it will have a default shadow/ round corners.
 PLus you will have control over the parameters via the protocol.
+- test programmatic use
+- implement storyboard support (low priority)

 ## Author